J3anB/personal-page/README.md

 To avoid you creating an account, here you have a guest account to login with:
 > - email: guest@bertiazar.com
 > - pswrd: Guest2020
+>
+> Please excuse the slowness of the first loading, my project is actualy hosted for free at Heroku,
+> and the server is on "sleep" if it is not requested

 -  [TOOLS](#introduction)
 1. [CONTACTS COMMENTS & LOGIN](#feature1eng)